spookylukey/django-views-the-right-way/source/context-data.rst

 function.
 Making it an implicit one, instead of an explicit one, would hurt you in lots of ways.

-With that said, let's do a comparison.
+With that said, let’s do a comparison.
 Once you have added the need for context data, as above, the CBV equivalent to the view I wrote above is as follows:

 .. code-block:: python